- What Documents Do I Need To Collect For Filing My Tax Return?

 The decision to pursue a tax-loss harvesting strategy can be highly individualized.
 In addition to general issues, there are tax considerations, long-term issues, and implementation concerns that should factor into your well-thought-out decision.
 You can count on us to walk you through the important points so you are confident you’ve taken the actions that will support your long-term financial plan.

-To facilitate a productive discussion, we have a checklist that outlines 16 considerations that are fundamental to evaluating whether or not to harvest capital losses. [link to your white-labeled version from your website or Google Doc].
+To facilitate a productive discussion, we have a checklist that outlines 16 considerations that are fundamental to evaluating whether or not to harvest capital losses. [link the File URL of your white-labeled version].

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss a tax-loss harvesting strategy further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss a tax-loss harvesting strategy further, or [Insert Calendar Link and Title].

 Sincerely,